nathalieouellette/NY_CitiBike/README.md

 Figure 4.
 User trips per week day with the user type and the starting point of the customers
 ## Summary
+In the first tab, the users majority of user tend to use the bikes within the first hour but there are users that use bikes for hours.